Only logged in customers who have purchased this product may leave a review.

 ₹350₹245 (30% OFF) Add to Cart - Sale!

-This is the precedent of Summary Suit to be filed under the provisions of Order XXXVII Rule 2 of the Code of Civil Procedure,1908 before appropriate court for recovery of amount for goods sold and delivered.
+This is a precedent of Summary Suit to be filed under the provisions of Order XXXVII Rule 2 of the Code of Civil Procedure,1908 for recovery of the amount based on the dishonoured cheques.

 ₹500₹350 (30% OFF) Add to Cart - Sale!